Bad Bunny

 Bad Bunny and Ricky Martin

 The artist strongly supports LGBT+ rights.
-In his music videos and photoshoots, he often adopts feminine personas and advocates against gender violence.
+In his music videos and photoshoots, he often embraces feminine personas and speaks out against gender violence.
 Ricky Martin even once called Bad Bunny an "icon of the Latin queer community".

 Bad Bunny's Personal Life

-In 2017, Benito started dating jewelry designer Gabriela Berlingeri.
-They met at a restaurant where the musician was having lunch with his family.
-Gabriela supported Bad Bunny in everything, even participating in the recording of the single "Te Guste" with Jennifer Lopez.
+In 2017, Benito began dating jewelry designer Gabriela Berlingeri.
+The two met at a restaurant where Bad Bunny was having lunch with his family.
+Gabriela was incredibly supportive, even joining him in the studio for his collaboration "Te Guste" with Jennifer Lopez.

-The musician kept his relationship with Gabriela a secret until 2020.
-"People don't know how much she emotionally supported me when I needed it the most," he shared.
+Bad Bunny kept his relationship with Gabriela under wraps until 2020.
+"People don't know how much she was there for me emotionally when I needed it most," he revealed.

 Bad Bunny and Gabriela Berlingeri